RamizHanan/smile-mobile/README.md

 export GAZEBO_MODEL_PATH=$GAZEBO_MODEL_PATH:~/smile-mobile/smile_mobile_sim_ws/src/smile_mobile_gazebo/models/
 ```

-Note: For some users, it maybe necessary to run **chmod +x [Executable].py** for any executable python scripts in the package.

 ### Launching the Gazebo Simulation

 Launching the Smile Mobile Robot in Gazebo simulation can all be done by running the following launch file within the package **smile_mobile_robot**.
 This simulation launchs the necessary simulation artifacts for gazebo alongside the robots movement controllers and raw odometry estimation.